hdShang/arxiv-daily/docs/cs-CL/2025-06-05/papers/250606395v3-confidence-is-all-you-need-few-shot-rl-fine-tuning-of-language-model.md

 ---
 layout: default
-title: Confidence Is All You Need: Few-Shot RL Fine-Tuning of Language Models
+title: "Confidence Is All You Need: Few-Shot RL Fine-Tuning of Language Models"
 ---

 # Confidence Is All You Need: Few-Shot RL Fine-Tuning of Language Models